yinkiatho/ragflow_capstone/README_new.md

 3. Start the services:

 ## Data Poisoning Attacks
+You will need to have access to all of the following to run attack and defense scripts:
+1. `supabase API Key`
+2. `supabase URL`
+3. `Ragflow API Key`

 After installing all the necessary package, we need to run the following commands in the terminal:

 ### Data Poisoning with Special Tokens